Robotic Partial Knee Replacement Surgery With Mako

-Dr. Peter K. Sculco is pleased to offer Makoplasty, or knee replacement surgery performed with Mako technology, for patients undergoing partial knee replacement surgery, also sometimes referred to as unicompartmental knee replacement surgery.
+Dr. Peter K. Sculco is pleased to offer Makoplasty, or partial knee replacement surgery performed with Mako technology, for patients undergoing partial knee replacement surgery, also sometimes referred to as unicompartmental knee replacement surgery.
 Makoplasty knee surgery may be suitable for patients who are suffering from osteoarthritis of the knee affecting one compartment of the knee.
 Mako technology allows Dr. Sculco to selectively target the part of your knee damaged by osteoarthritis, replacing the diseased part of your knee while sparing the healthy bone and ligaments surrounding it.

-Makoplasty robotic knee replacement was developed by Stryker, a leader in the advancement of robot-assisted orthopedic technologies.
+Makoplasty robotic partial knee replacement was developed by Stryker, a leader in the advancement of robot-assisted orthopedic technologies.
 The technology helps improve the precision and accuracy of joint replacement surgery.

 The Mako system has proven its ability to recover patient joint functionality and pain, with a high patient satisfaction level two years after surgery.
 Clinical research has also shown that orthopedic surgeons who use the robot-assisted tool were more accurate during joint implantation than surgeons implanting manually.